EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/05-kvm-templates.md

 chmod a+x proxmox_kvm.sh
 ```

-## Note about Proxmox storage backends
+## Warnings for alternative proxmox storage backends

+This script is setup by default for the `local-lvm` storage pool.
+If
+that's what you want, skip reading this section.
+You can also use
+`local-zfs`, by setting `STORAGE=local-zfs`.
+NFS storage can be used,
+with caveats.
+Other filesystems like ceph or gluster have not been
+tested.
+Finally, the Proxmox OS drive (`local`) should never be used
+for storing VMs.
+If you want to use anything other than `local-lvm`,
+you must change the `STORAGE` variable, as shown in all examples.

 You can store KVM templates on any storage pool that is tagged for the
 `Disk Image` content type (by default, only `local-lvm` is set this
 way).
-If you have added an NFS storage backend, you may encounter this
+If you have added an NFS storage backend (and tagged it for the
+`Disk Image` content type), you may encounter this error when creating
-error when creating the template (`qm template {TEMPLATE_ID}`):
+the final VM template (with `qm template {TEMPLATE_ID}`):

 ```
+## Error you may see if using NFS or another alternative storage backend:
 /usr/bin/chattr: Operation not supported while reading flags on /mnt/pve/{STORAGE}/images/{TEMPLATE_ID}/base-{TEMPLATE_ID}-disk-0.raw
 ```